scrapper/perobs/README.md

 is not guaranteed to be compatible between Ruby versions.

 Once you have created a store you can assign objects to it.
-All persistent objects must be created with @store.new().
+All persistent objects must be created with Store.new().
 This is necessary as you will only deal with proxy objects in your code.
 Except for the member methods, you will never deal with the objects directly.
-Instead @store.new() returns a POXReference object that acts as a transparent proxy.
+Instead Store.new() returns a POXReference object that acts as a transparent proxy.
 This proxy is needed as your code never knows if the actual object is really loaded into the memory or not.
 PEROBS will handle this transparently for you.